 What's Your Raashee?
-Review
+Hindi Movie

 A Gujarati downmarket wannabe bride dragged out of her traditional habitat into tight skirts tops and a 7-star hotel by her parents to meet the eligible bachelor from Chicago.
 The girl's longing to go West leaps out at you even when the guy politely rejects her.